salesforce/bazel-eclipse/docs/using_the_feature_classpath.md

   nested under the Bazel Workspace project in the Package Explorer.
 By having them appear in a classpath object, JDT can now find all enclosed types.

-To enable this feature do the following *before* importing packages into your workspace:
+To disable this feature do the following *before* importing packages into your workspace:
 - *Eclipse -> Preferences -> Bazel* (exact menu varies by platform)
-- Click the *Enable global classpath search* option.
+- Uncheck the *Enable global classpath search* option.

 Note that the feature may not work for all use cases.
-Check the Issue linked above for details.
+See the [Global Search Classpath](https://github.com/salesforce/bazel-eclipse/issues/161) issue for status and open issues.

 ### Next Topic: Launching binaries and tests from Eclipse